SOCIAL SECURITY – GREAT LAKES PROGRAM SERVICE CENTER – NOTICE OF SLAVERY AWARD:

 The Notice of Award violates the provisions contained in Chapter 77 of Title 18 US Code.
 Social Security Administration is using the force of its authority over payment of Monthly Retirement Benefit to legally coerce the Senior Alien to perform labor against his will while he still lives in the US.
 The Decision not to pay the Monthly Benefit creates a “Climate of Fear” and the applicant is told that he has no legal right to his property or earnings from laboring in the US.
 If this Decision is upheld, the Senior Alien will be forced to live in condition named Slavery for the Government Agency has the power to withhold the Senior Alien’s property or financial assets invested in the Social Security Public Trust Fund.
 In other words, the Notice of Award communicates a Decision causing demise of the Emancipation Proclamation that abolished Slavery in the US.

-This entry was posted in US GULAG - Notice of Slavery Award and tagged Antislavery Campaign of 2018, Great lakes Program Service Center-Harold Washington Social Security Center-Slavery Award, President Clinton- Slavery Law of 1996.
+This entry was posted in US GULAG - Notice of Slavery Award and tagged Antislavery Campaign of 2018, Great lakes Program Service Center-Harold Washington Social Security Center-Slavery Award, The Clinton Curse-Slavery Law of 1996.